shaik1002/biggitlabbomb/doc/editor_extensions/visual_studio_code/index.md

 ## Code Suggestions features

-GitLab Duo Code Suggestions provides AI-powered suggestions as you type in VS Code, helping you write code more efficiently.
+GitLab Duo provides AI-powered code suggestions as you type in VS Code, helping you write code more efficiently.
-To interact with a [suggestion](../../user/project/repository/code_suggestions/index.md) on the current line:
+To interact with a [code suggestion](../../user/project/repository/code_suggestions/index.md) on the current line:

 - To accept the entire suggestion, press <kbd>Tab</kbd>.
 - To accept the suggestion word-by-word, press <kbd>Command</kbd> + <kbd>→</kbd> (right arrow).